Natural Fibers And Their Varieties

 Natural fibers are a popular alternative for many people due to their unlimited advantages most especially during this period where sustainability is so ideal.

-Eco-Friendly: Disposal of anything that is made up of natural fibers is not a problem as it will decompose naturally in the soil.
+Eco-Friendly: Disposal of anything that is made up of natural fiber is not a problem as it will decompose naturally in the soil.

 Renewable: This is achievable as these materials are plant and animal materials.

-Breathability: Most of these natural fibers are porous and this leads to comfort in the hot weather.
+Breathability: Most of these natural fiber are porous and this leads to comfort in the hot weather.

 Absorbent: Fibers like cotton and wool have the ability to absorb moisture which helps in maintaining comfort ways regardless of weather